Changes to FIPPA Data Residency Restrictions

 On November 25th, 2021, the Freedom of Information and Protection of Privacy Amendment Act (Bill 22) received royal assent, meaning proposed amendments to British Columbia's Freedom of Information and Protection of Privacy Act (FIPPA) were approved.
 While these amendments help UBC keep pace with new technology, and strengthen privacy protections, most processes and policies in place for faculty and staff with regards to privacy and information security remain unchanged.

-The removal of the data residency restrictions in FIPPA will allow UBC to use a wider variety of software tools and services.
-This will put us on a level playing field with universities in the other provinces.
+The removal of the data residency restrictions in FIPPA allows UBC to use a wider variety of software tools and services.
+This puts us on a level playing field with universities in other provinces.

-While this is exciting news, it’s critical to understand that privacy is just as important in British Columbia as it ever was.
+While this is exciting news, it’s critical to understand that privacy is just as important in British Columbia as ever.
 These changes do not mean that you can use any electronic system or application that you desire moving forward.
 Any systems and applications that store information outside of Canada must undergo a Privacy Impact Assessment to ensure the data is adequately secured.

 Current information is integrated with Campus-Wide Login (CWL) security measures, namely employee lifecycle management and data retention.
-If for whatever reason you and/or your unit feel that these enterprise systems do not fulfill your particular service needs, and you desire to use a certain electronic system or application that stores personal information outside of Canada, you cannot proceed with using that system or application until a Privacy Impact Assessment has been performed.
-This PIA will determine the following:
+Suppose for whatever reason you and/or your unit feel that these enterprise systems do not fulfill your particular service needs, and you desire to use a certain electronic system or application that stores personal information outside of Canada.
+In that case, you cannot proceed with using that system or application until a Privacy Impact Assessment has been performed.

 • Does your initiative involve sensitive personal information?